deeproy2007/Churn-Analysis/README.md

 # Executive Summary

-This Project Analyzes customer churn behavior and its financial impact on a banking business.
+This project analyzes customer churn behavior and its financial impact on a banking business.

 Instead of only tracking churn percentage, the analysis focuses on: